 Puckaster Cottage is on one side of an attractive courtyard in which stand the original coach houses for the main house.
 It is a detached property, separated from the main house and wing by a small courtyard.
 The cottage is built of Island stone and dates back to the 1800s.
 It provides spacious accommodation for six people and has been decorated and furnished with care.
 Many original features have been retained including the flagstone floor in the hall.
 There is a large, comfortably furnished sitting room with windows overlooking the courtyard.
 A television with Freeview and DVD player is provided.

-There are three charming bedrooms; one double and two twin rooms (travel cot and high chair are available); a bathroom with a small bath and overhead shower, and a separate lavatory.
+There are three charming twin bedrooms; (travel cot and high chair are available); a bathroom with shower, and a separate lavatory.
 The spacious kitchen has a central dining area, fitted units and a tiled floor.
 There is an AGA, only available for use in colder winter months, as well as an electric cooker, microwave, fridge freezer, dishwasher and washing machine.
 Storage heaters keep the cottage warm.
 Heating and electricity are free of charge.
 We regret it is not possible to use the wood burning stove.